jblukach/geo/docs/valkey-release-runbook.md

 - VALKEY_CITY_V4_SET_NAME
 - VALKEY_CITY_V6_SET_NAME

+## Inputs You Need Before Starting

+1. Release suffix, for example r20260620.
+2. Four new target set names for ASN and City in both IPv4 and IPv6.
+3. AWS account and region for deployment.
+4. Confirmation that both GeoNetworkStack and GeoProcessStack are healthy.

 ## Prerequisites

 1. GeoNetworkStack and GeoProcessStack are deployed.
 2. A Valkey serverless cache endpoint exists and is reachable from the process Lambda.
 3. Process Lambda receives VALKEY_ENDPOINT and VALKEY_PORT from deployment.
 4. Valkey authentication secret is not required for this isolated-network deployment model.
+5. Process queue and DLQ are healthy (no sustained DLQ growth before release).

 Endpoint source: